stem-teacher/bhhs/content/workbooks/standards/ism/context.md

 ---
 title: "Using the Information Security Manual"
 description: "ISM with context"
-lead: "Web enabled ISM for automated security trace and validation."
+lead: "ISM for automated security trace and validation."
 draft: false
 images: []
 weight: 5